Transient translation symmetry breaking via quartic-order negative light-phonon coupling at the Brillouin zone boundary in KTaO${}_{3}$: Results and Discussion

 Previously, we found that the energy curve of the highest-frequency TO mode at $X$ of KTaO$_3$ stiffens in the presence of a finite electric field, indicating the presence of a $\qhy^2 E^2$ nonlinear coupling with a positive coefficient between the phonon coordinate and electric field \cite{Adrian2022}.
 When we performed similar total-energy calculations as a function of the highest-frequency LO mode $\qhy$ for different values of the electric field $E$, we found a softening of the energy curve of the phonon coordinate.
 This softening is symmetric with respect to the sign of both the phonon coordinate ($\qhy\rightarrow-\qhy$) and the electric field ($E\rightarrow-E$), which shows the presence of a $\qhy^2 E^2$ nonlinear coupling with a negative coupling coefficient $\alpha$.
 The presence of a $\qhy^{2}E^{2}$ nonlinearity is consistent with the fact that this is the lowest-order coupling term between an electric field and finite-wave-vector phonon allowed by symmetry~\cite{Bartels2000}.
 However, the negative sign of the coupling coefficient $\alpha$ is surprising.
 A fit of the total-energy surface $H(\qhy,E)$ by a polynomial gives a relatively small value for the coupling constant $\alpha=-0.205$ e/(V u).
 Although the magnitude of the coupling constant is small, this in principle makes it possible to break the translation symmetry of the crystal by destabilizing the pumped phonon mode itself.
 This is illustrated by Fig.~\ref{fig:phonon-light}, which shows the development of symmetrical minima at $\qhy\neq0$ for an extrapolated electric field of $E = 380$ MV/cm.
+In order to break the translation symmetry for values of the electric field around 10 MV/cm, we need $\alpha\approx150$ e/(V u).
 When the $\qhy$ coordinate is externally pumped, it experiences a force $-\partial H/\partial\qhy$ that leads to a pump-induced renormalization of its frequency $\ohy^2 \rightarrow \ohy^2 (1 + 2 \alpha E^2)$.
 Since the correction due to the electric field has an even power, the softening is not averaged out over time, and the $\qhy$ coordinate becomes unstable for $E > \frac{1}{\sqrt{2\alpha}}$.